bids-standard/BEP028_BIDSprov/bep028spec.md

 ### 3.3 Consistency of IRIs

-BIDS-Prov recommands the following conventions in order to have consistant, human readable, and explicit IRIs[^3] as `Id` for provenance records objects.
+BIDS-Prov recommends the following conventions in order to have consistant, human readable, and explicit IRIs[^3] as `Id` for provenance records objects.
 These principles also allow to identify where a record is described.

 IRIs identifying `Activity`, `Agent`, and `Environment` provenance records inside files stored in a directory `<directory>` relatively to a BIDS dataset `<dataset>` SHOULD have the following form, where `<label>` is a human readable label for the record and `<uid>` is a unique group of chars: